GodSpeeD-17/STM32F103C8T6_BareMetal/README.md

 # ***STM32F103C8T6 (Blue Pill) Bare Metal Repository***

 ---
 Hi!
-I am a beginner and trying to program the Blue Pill Module using Bare Metal (Register Programming).
+I am a beginner and trying to program the Blue Pill Module using Bare Metal (Register-Level) Programming.
 This repository is only meant for learning purpose.
-Please let me know if there is any mistake and if possible how to resolve it.
-For any suggestions you can connect with me on LinkedIn: [Shrey Shah](https://www.linkedin.com/in/shreyshah1710/)
+Kindly inform in case of any mistake and if possible suggestions to resolve it.
+For any other suggestions you can connect with me on LinkedIn: [Shrey Shah](https://www.linkedin.com/in/shreyshah1710/)

-Few GitHub Repositories that I referred to during development phase:
+Few GitHub Repositories that I had used for learning purpose during development phase:
 - [stm32f1-baremetal](https://github.com/csrohit/stm32f1-baremetal/tree/main)
 - [stm32f103-1](https://github.com/freesources/stm32f103-1)
 ---

 ---
 ## ***Description***
-  - Basic Repository for understanding the Registers present in Blue Pill Development Module
+  - Basic Repository for understanding the Registers present in Blue Pill Development (STM32F103C8T6) Module
   - Created basic source files to use Registers for controlling purpose
-  - `Projects/Template` is the template which can be used as reference while creating New Project
+  - `Projects/Template` is the reference template

 ---
 ## ***Repository Structure***